relcoglab/Prolific-Solution-RelCogFork/README.md

 ### 3. Configuring API Gateway
 - Set up a new API Gateway (REST) that triggers the Lambda function.
 - There should be a 'ANY' method set up by default in Resources in the API console.
 Add `PROLIFIC_ID` as a URL query string parameter, configure it in both Method Request and Integration Request.
+In Method Request, simply add `PROLIFIC_PID` as a new parameter.
+In Integration Request, add `PROLIFIC_PID` and enter `method.request.querystring.PROLIFIC_PID` in the "Mapped from:" box.
 - The API should de-facto be on a stage called 'default'; for safety, you will need to 'Deploy' the API on the default stage everytime before making some change and testing.

 ### 4. Firestore Configuration